From BR Bullpen

 Franchise History

 The Atlanta Braves are a baseball team in the National League.
-Formerly the Milwaukee Braves, they started playing at Atlanta-Fulton County Stadium in 1966, but they trace their lineage back to the Boston Red Stockings of the 19th century National Association and to the Cincinnati Red Stockings.
+Formerly the Milwaukee Braves, they started playing at Atlanta-Fulton County Stadium in 1966, but they trace their lineage back to the Boston Red Stockings of the 19th century National Association and before that, to the Cincinnati Red Stockings, the first professional baseball team.

 Early Incarnations

 The National League's Braves franchise started in 1866 as the Cincinnati Baseball Club.
 By the time the team had turned professional in 1869, the team was known as the Cincinnati Red Stockings.
-On Nov.
-21, 1870 following what was considered to be the team's worst season, club owners decided to fold for the season.
-During the winter months, manager Harry Wright met with Ivers W. Adams, and various Boston businessman to form a baseball team in Boston.
-Taking with him, his brother George Wright, Charlie Gould and Cal McVey as well as the Red Stockings name and travelled to Boston where on Jan.
-20, 1871 the Boston Red Stockings of the National Association were organized.
+On November 21, 1870, following what was considered to be the team's worst season, club owners decided to fold for the upcoming season.
+During the winter months, manager Harry Wright met with Ivers W. Adams, and various Boston, MA businessmen to form a baseball team there.
+Taking with him his brother George Wright, Charlie Gould and Cal McVey as well as the Red Stockings name, he traveled to Boston where on January 20, 1871 the Boston Red Stockings of the National Association were organized.

 The team had great success in the National Association in the 1870s under the leadership of baseball pioneers George and Harry Wright, and as the Beaneaters under manager Frank Selee in the 1890s.
 Throughout the five-year existence of the Red Stockings, the team was managed by Harry Wright.
-They won 4 National Association pennants in those five years, and the franchise had a record of 225-60 as the Red Stockings.
+They won four National Association pennants in those five years, and the franchise had a record of 225-60 as the Red Stockings.
 The franchise entered the National League using the nickname "Red Caps" in 1876, and won the National League pennant in 1877 and 1878.
-As the Boston Beaneaters, the franchise won 6 NL pennants, and appeared in one of the pre-modern postseason series.
+As the Boston Beaneaters, the franchise won 6 NL pennants, and appeared in two of the pre-modern postseason series, winning one.

 The franchise's best record as the Doves came in 1908 when the came in sixth place with a record of 63-91.
 The Braves broke out of mediocrity for one glorious season in 1914, when they captured a World Championship so unlikely that they would forever be known as the Miracle Braves.
 Even the presence of future managerial genius Casey Stengel was not enough to wake them from their torpor over the next two decades, but they emerged after World War II as a solid franchise, and behind the pitching of Warren Spahn and Johnny Sain (and the overlooked Bill Voiselle), they captured the NL pennant in 1948.